alephium/www/src/content/news/builders-uncut-pyreplay-3bbf082084d3/index.md

 _This interview was conducted around the Athens Builders Meetup, which took place at the end of June 2024.
 If you’re just discovering Alephium’s ecosystem, it’s a great way to learn about all the main projects!_

-Jonas, aka <a href="https://x.com/fugashu_codes" >Fugashu</a>, and his partner <a href="https://x.com/notdimfred" >Dmitrij</a> share their journey into crypto, their projects <a href="http://Alph.Land" >Alph.Land</a> and <a href="https://www.pyreplay.com/" >PyrePlay</a> on Alephium, and the supportive community that drew them to the platform.
+Jonas, aka [Fugashu](https://x.com/fugashu_codes), and his partner [Dmitrij](https://x.com/notdimfred) share their journey into crypto, their projects [Alph.Land](http://Alph.Land) and [PyrePlay](https://www.pyreplay.com/) on Alephium, and the supportive community that drew them to the platform.
 They also discussed their experience at the Alephium Builders meetup and their plans for PyrePlay’s future.
 Find the full (slightly edited) transcript below if you prefer reading.

 `video: https://www.youtube.com/watch?v=LMgsXYtiY4M`

 #### Who are you, and what do you do?

-I’m Jonas, but you might know me better as <a href="https://x.com/fugashu_codes" >Fugashu</a>.
-Since November last year, I’ve been building on Alephium, creating projects like <a href="http://alph.land" >Alph.Land</a> and <a href="https://www.pyreplay.com/" >PyrePlay</a>.
+I’m Jonas, but you might know me better as [Fugashu](https://x.com/fugashu_codes).
+Since November last year, I’ve been building on Alephium, creating projects like [Alph.Land](http://alph.land) and [PyrePlay](https://www.pyreplay.com/).
 I’m very active in the Alephium Discord community.
-My partner, <a href="https://x.com/notdimfred" >Dmitrij</a>, handles the backend work and smart contract development for PyrePlay.
+My partner, [Dmitrij](https://x.com/notdimfred), handles the backend work and smart contract development for PyrePlay.

 #### How did you get into crypto?